Value of solar

 - Direct benefits to solar owners: When a homeowner or business owner installs solar panels, they generate their own solar electricity.
 This electricity offsets the electricity they must purchase from their utility, resulting in lower monthly electric bills.
 In addition to these savings, going solar at your home increases your home’s value when you go to sell your house.
 What’s more, many states offer monetary Renewable Energy Credits for solar electricity (separate from your electric bill savings), generating a little extra revenue for solar owners.

 - Job creation: Thousands of solar workers are involved in helping homes and businesses go solar.
-From panel factory employees to salespeople to electricians to installers, the solar industry now employs more than 250,000 Americans.
+From panel factory employees to salespeople to electricians to installers, the solar industry now employs more than 250,000 Americans full time.
 Thanks to homeowners and businesses installing solar panels, all 50 states now have a solar workforce.

 - Public health benefits: Solar electricity does not generate pollution, requires no water, and creates no hazardous waste.
 The more solar electricity we generate, the less pollution, water shortages, and contamination crises we face.
 These benefits accrue to everyone, not just solar owners.
 So, whether it’s coming from rooftops or large solar farms, solar electricity is a win for public health.